 SECTION 162(m) ISSUES.
-The Committee's policy with respect to Section 162(m), to the extent Section 162(m) is applicable, is to make reasonable efforts to ensure that compensation remains deductible, while preserving the authority to pay compensation that may not be deductible if that is considered advisable to appropriately reward Company executives for their performance.
-The Company did not pay any compensation during 1999 that would be subject to the Section 162(m) limitation.
+The Committee's policy with respect to Section 162(m) of the Code, to the extent Section 162(m) is applicable, is to make reasonable efforts to ensure that compensation remains deductible, while preserving the authority to pay compensation that may not be deductible if that is considered advisable to appropriately reward Company executives for their performance.
+The Company did not pay any compensation during 2000 that would be subject to the Section 162(m) limitation.
 Restricted stock grants, however, are not performance-based for these purposes and thus their cumulative vesting could result in non-deductible compensation in future years.

-MEMBERS OF THE COMPENSATION COMMITTEE

-James S. Cownie Dr. William P. Sexton
+MEMBERS OF THE COMPENSATION COMMITTEE James S. Cownie Stanley A. Moore Dr. William P. Sexton